sh377c0d3/nvidia_proprietary_linux/README.md

 # nvidia-proprietary
 Install Nvidia's Proprietary Driver in any Debian based, Arch based or in Manjaro, but not UBUNTU Based.

-# Don't Forget To Change "xorg" Configuration According To Your System !!!
+# Don't Forget To Change "xorg" Configuration i.e, PCI According To Your System !!!

 # Before You Proceed Just Remember Installing Nvidia is So Easy Now